ubrostock/purl_server/README.md

-# purl_server
+# PURL Server
-server for managing and resolving Persistent URLs
+a server for managing and resolving Persistent URLs.

+It is based on Java and the Spring Framework and requires a MySQL Database as backend.